 Doesn’t check for agent availability resulting in abandoned calls.

 Requires more than a few outbound calling reps.

 Choosing the Right VoIP Phone System

 Consider the size of your customer base.
 With a preview dialer, reps can view the next call in line and decide whether to skip it.
 By contrast, a progressive dialer automatically dials the next call on the list.
-Smaller companies may prefer a preview dialer while larger companies may benefit more from a predictive dialer.
+Smaller companies may prefer a power dialer while larger companies may benefit more from a predictive dialer.